 - Abnormal Osteonecrosis (vascular necrosis)

 - Labral tear

 - Cyst in the shoulder

 This list does not include all possible problems.
-Talk to your health care provider with any questions and concerns.
+Talk to your provider with any questions and concerns.

 MRI contains no radiation.
 No side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
 However, gadolinium can be harmful to people with kidney problems that require dialysis.
 If you have kidney problems, please tell your provider before the test.